 Foreign Exchange Market: The Dance of Currencies

-When I first caught wind of the foreign exchange market, my eyes lit up in amazement.
+Our Financial History: When I first heard of the foreign exchange market, my eyes lit up in amazement.

 Before we get into our financial history, let me first take you back to 2020, before we had a national lockdown in South Africa.